Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Fictionary offers two main product lines.
 StoryTeller is built for authors editing their own work.
 StoryCoach is built for freelance editors and writing coaches who edit other people’s manuscripts.

-StoryCoach includes everything in StoryTeller plus features designed for client work: support for up to 20 client manuscripts, professional editing reports, and the tools needed to deliver structural edits efficiently.
+StoryCoach includes everything in StoryTeller plus features designed for client work.
+You get support for up to 10 client manuscripts, professional editing reports, and the workflow tools needed to deliver structural edits efficiently.
 Stanley uses StoryCoach for her own editorial practice, and Fictionary runs a certification program for editors who want to formalize their structural editing skills.

 For most authors reading this, StoryTeller is the relevant product.
-The Premium tier adds support for up to 10 manuscripts (versus 3 on the standard plan), track changes, commenting, and series creation tools.
+The Premium tier adds support for up to 10 manuscripts (versus 3 on the standard plan), track changes with commenting, and series creation tools.

 Who This Is For (and Who It Isn’t)